-How we did: Not good at all.
+How we did: Losing!
 Down a massive 20%.
 This fund was hit very hard by the downturn in Q1 and Q2 2020 and hasn’t recovered well – the year-to-date performance is -22%.
 Other notable statistics are that compared with the other funds in this list, Schroders ISF Emerging Europe has the highest volatility, lowest Alpha, highest Beta and second lowest Sharpe Ratio (of -0.01, the Unicorn Ethical fund has -0.02).
 The last available annual management report for this fund is dated 31 December 2019 (three days before China informed the WHO of an outbreak) and references the coronavirus “having a severe effect on global economic activity” for the year ahead.

 Best Global Funds

 Fund Choice: Fundsmith Equity